Stenodyon/Rogue-Survivor-Alpha-9/README.md

 Rogue Survivor Linux
 ====================
-djack's Rogue Survivor game original source code from 2012 adapted to run on linux.
+rogued jack's Rogue Survivor game original source code from 2012 adapted to run on linux.
 It compiles and run on my machine (XUbuntu 14.04) but I have not tested it extensively yet.
 There is no sound because no DirectX or SFML.
 If you know how to compile with SFML.Net, please send me a mail or a message.